 The failure of Dart

-💡 According to Wikipedia, it first appeard in October 2011 and the first official version v1.0 was released in November 2013.
+💡 According to Wikipedia, Dart first appeared in October 2011 and version 1.0 was released in November 2013.

 💡 If you want to learn Dart, I have a dedicated publication for it.